wandyezj/wandyezj.github.io/docs/_posts/2022-01-16-claims-and-proofs.md

 tags: software
 ---

 Software program descriptions often make claims about functionality.
-Some claims of recent interest are those around data privacy, data security, and data integrity.
+Some claims of recent interest are around: data privacy, data security, and data integrity.

 Claims are good, but proof is better.
 How can software provide evidence for its claims?